Define 4C Hair With Flaxseed Gel

 2. Condition your hair overnight.
 Get a conditioner cap and some oil – pure olive oil, grape seed oil or and jojoba oil – and add a generous amount to your hair at night before bed and put the conditioner cap on.
 Put your regular hair scarf over the bag for added moisture.
 In the morning, your hair should be soft and easy to comb.
 Add your regular moisturizer and seal.
 You can baggy every night if your hair if very dry and you should see results after two weeks.

-3. Trim your natural hair regularly.
-When your Afro gets to the length you want, hit the salon regularly to get a trim to ensure that it is growing evenly and achieving the look you want.
+your Afro gets to the length you want, hit the salon regularly to get a trim to

 4. Finger comb your natural hair.
 Rather than use a comb, use your fingers, or a wide-toothed comb.
 When choosing a wide-toothed comb, try to find one as wide as when you spread out your fingers.